pixelpicosean/lesser-panda/README.md

 - `EventEmitter` is a fast EventEmitter implementation.
 - `input` provides keyboard events and key-maps.
 - `loader` provides assets loading functon `addAsset(path, key, settings)`
-- `physics` provides AABB based collision detection and response.
+- `physics` provides AABB/SAT based collision detection and response.
 - `resize` provides some resize helper functions.
 - `rnd` is a random number generator.
 - `Game` is the main hub for your game.